-Many are cold and a few are frozen: Dips postponed or cancelled
+Extreme cold smashes temperature records, freezes car batteries and postpones ‘polar dip’ fundraisers

-With temperatures across the state well below freezing Friday morning, many Mainers are waking up to frozen pipes and dead car batteries.
+With the state in the grip of a record-setting cold spell, Mainers struggled Friday with frozen pipes and dead car batteries and the governor issued an emergency order to allow oil deliveries to continue without interruption.

+The sub-zero temperatures are expected to last well into the new year, prompting organizers of annual polar dips to postpone scheduled fundraising events until warmer weather arrives.

-Maine is in the grip of a record-breaking cold spell that is expected to last well into next week.
-At 8:30 a.m., temperatures ranged from 5 to 30 degrees below zero, according to the National Weather Service.
+Early Friday morning, temperatures ranged from 5 to 30 degrees below zero, according to the National Weather Service.
+By afternoon, temperatures in southern Maine rose into the single digits.
 The weather service reported Mercer in Somerset County had the lowest temperature Friday morning at 30 degrees below zero.
 Temperatures in Fryeburg and Embden plunged to 28 degrees below zero.

 The high temperature in Portland on Thursday was 8 degrees, breaking the previous record for coldest high temperature for Dec.
-28 set in 1946 at 11 degrees.
-The normal high temperature for that date is 34 degrees.
+28, set in 1946 at 11 degrees.
+The normal high temperature for the date is 34 degrees.

+Gov. Paul LePage on Friday signed issued an emergency declaration to allow oil delivery drivers to work extra hours through Jan.
+5 to ensure deliveries can be made during the cold weather.
+All New England states have now approved similar exemptions for oil delivery drivers.

+“The Northeast is experiencing a lengthy cold snap with record low temperatures.
+Our oil delivery drivers need the flexibility to be on the roads so Mainers can heat their homes over the next several days,” LePage said in a prepared statement.

 The frigid temperatures lead to extra busy days for AAA of Northern New England.
 On Thursday, the company responded to 6,900 calls for service on Thursday in Maine, New Hampshire and Vermont.
 By 8 a.m.
 Friday, the company had already taken 1,000 calls from customers with weather-related issues.